CoCalc Docker Image

 The CoCalc Docker image is not blatantly insecure from outside attack: the database has a long random password, user accounts are separate, encrypted SSL communication is used by default, etc. That said, please observe the following:

 A determined user with an account can easily access or change files of other users in the same container!
 Use this for personal use, behind a firewall, or with an account creation token, so that only other people you trust create accounts.
 Don’t make one of these publicly available with important data in it and no account creation token!
 See issue 2031.
 Basically, use the CoCalc Docker image only with people you trust.

-The CoCalc Docker image is updated approximately weekly.
-Weekly updates incorporate all features and bug fixes that have been merged into the CoCalc GitHub code repository master branch at the time of the build.
+The CoCalc Docker image is updated several times a year.
+Updates incorporate all features and bug fixes that have been merged into the CoCalc GitHub code repository master branch at the time of the build.

-Other updates, such as new versions of Sagemath, Julia, and other additional software, happen less frequently but will be announced on the CoCalc Docker mailing list and listed below:
+Other updates, such as new versions of Sagemath, Julia, and other additional software, happen less frequently but will be announced on the CoCalc Docker mailing list.